chinapedia/wikipedia.abstract.en/Page/Samuel_Pepys.md

 At the beginning of 1679 Pepys was elected MP for Harwich in Charles II's third parliament which formed part of the Cavalier Parliament.
 He was elected along with Sir Anthony Deane, a Harwich alderman and leading naval architect, to whom Pepys had been patron since 1662.
 By May of that year, they were under attack from their political enemies.
 Pepys resigned as Secretary to the Admiralty.
 They were imprisoned in the Tower of London on suspicion of treasonable correspondence with France, specifically leaking naval intelligence.
 The charges are believed to have been fabricated under the direction of Anthony Ashley-Cooper, 1st Earl of Shaftesbury.[77]
 Pepys was accused, among other things, of being a papist.
 They were released in July, but proceedings against them were not dropped until June 1680.

-Samuel_Pepys_by_John_Closterman.jpg in the 1690s]] Though he had resigned from the Tangier committee in 1679, in 1683 he was sent to Tangier to assist Lord Dartmouth with the evacuation and abandonment of the English colony.
+in the 1690s]] Though he had resigned from the Tangier committee in 1679, in 1683 he was sent to Tangier to assist Lord Dartmouth with the evacuation and abandonment of the English colony.
 After six months' service, he travelled back through Spain accompanied by the naval engineer Edmund Dummer, returning to England after a particularly rough passage on 30 March 1684.[78]
 In June 1684, once more in favour, he was appointed King's Secretary for the affairs of the Admiralty, a post that he retained after the death of Charles II (February 1685) and the accession of James II.
 The phantom Pepys Island, alleged to be near South Georgia, was named after him in 1684, having been first "discovered" during his tenure at the Admiralty.

 From 1685 to 1688, he was active not only as Secretary for the Admiralty, but also as MP for Harwich.
 He had been elected MP for Sandwich, but this election was contested and he immediately withdrew to Harwich.
 When James fled the country at the end of 1688, Pepys' career also came to an end.
 In January 1689, he was defeated in the parliamentary election at Harwich; in February, one week after the accession of William III and Mary II, he resigned his secretaryship.

 Royal Society

-NewtonsPrincipia.jpg's personal copy of the first edition of his _Principia Mathematica_, bearing Pepys' name]]
+'s personal copy of the first edition of his _Principia Mathematica_, bearing Pepys' name]]

 He was elected a Fellow of the Royal Society in 1665 and served as its President from 1 December 1684 to 30 November 1686.
 Isaac Newton's _Principia Mathematica_ was published during this period, and its title page bears Pepys' name.
 There is a probability problem called the "Newton–Pepys problem" that arose out of correspondence between Newton and Pepys about whether one is more likely to roll at least one six with six dice or at least two sixes with twelve dice.[79]
 It has only recently been noted that the gambling advice which Newton gave Pepys was correct, while the logical argument with which Newton accompanied it was unsound.[80]